ALS Focus Patient and Caregiver Advisory Committee

 In 1994 Carianne Meystrik graduated from the University of Tennessee, Knoxville with a degree in medical technology.
 Following graduation, Carianne managed a specialty laboratory as part of the Hemophilia Clinic at the UT Medical Center until taking on a full-time mom and homeschool teaching position.
 She was diagnosed with limb onset sporadic ALS in 1998 at the age of 28 and since then she has participated in one clinical drug trial, about eight different research studies, become an ALS Research Ambassador, been an advocate for ALS awareness and policies in Washington, D.C., and raised over $100,000 for the Walk to Defeat ALS.

 Lora Pollari-Welbes has been part of the ALS family since 1989 when her father passed away at the age of 62.
 Since then she has lost two sisters and a brother to ALS and is aware of her own potential onset.
 Lora has participated in numerous ALS Advocacy Days and appreciates connecting with other family members and ALS patients.
-Born and raised in Minnesota, Lora has lived in Arlington for the past 27 years with her husband Matt and their daughter, who is a sophomore in college.
+Born and raised in Minnesota, Lora has lived in Arlington since 1993 with her husband Matt and their daughter, who is a sophomore in college.
 Lora is the Executive Director of Encore Learning, an organization promoting lifelong learning and engagement for older adults.

 Susan M. and Steven J. Reuter